The Mercato Italian Market is an Italian product and artisan market at Vancouver’s Italian Cultural Centre on a Friday in mid-June and late November.

 The Mercato Italian Market is an artisan and imported goods market with an Italian theme.
 It used to take place on four Friday evenings a year, but in 2019 only happened twice.
 In the summer it was both indoors and outdoors, and in November it was indoors and had a Christmas theme.

 In 2019 the Mercato Italian Market took place on the Fridays of June 14th and December 4th.
+There were no markets in 2020 because of the COVID-19 pandemic.

-It’s a popular event for Vancouver’s Italian community, but also for the general public and anyone who likes all things Italian.
+In years when it does take place, the market is a popular event for Vancouver’s Italian community, but also for the general public and anyone who likes all things Italian.

 Admission to the markets is free and so is the parking.
 Also, in addition to things to buy and food to eat, there are usually a few activities for children (like arts and crafts) and live music.